GLOSSARY

 CISA’s Joint Cybersecurity Advisory: Protecting Your Organization From Vulnerabilities – and 29,000 Other Known Exploits

-The U.S. Cybersecurity and Infrastructure Security Agency (CISA) released a Joint Cybersecurity Advisory identifying the fifteen most exploited vulnerabilities in 2021.
+The U.S. Cybersecurity and Infrastructure Security Agency (CISA) released a Joint Cybersecurity Advisory.
+It identified the fifteen most exploited vulnerabilities in 2021.
 Among them, Log4Shell (CVE-2021-44228) was the most used by threat actors.

 CISA Adds Five ‘New’ Exploits to KEV Catalog, Including 2014’s Heartbleed Vulnerability

 In May 2022, the Cybersecurity & Infrastructure Security Agency (CISA) added five “new” vulnerabilities to the Known Exploited Vulnerabilities (KEV) Catalog.
-Three of the entries were originally disclosed in 2014, including the infamous Heartbleed vulnerability (CVE-2014-0160).
+Three of the entries were originally disclosed in 2014.
+This included the infamous Heartbleed vulnerability (CVE-2014-0160).

 March 2022: BOD 22-01, KEV Catalog, and Shields Up